sameer-goel/aws-machine-learning/10_QnA.md

 - S3  <-> RDS : VPC Gateway Endpoint to access to S3 from RDS
 - RDS <-> Glue: AWS Glue sets up elastic network interfaces that enable your jobs to connect securely to RDS within your VPC

-Q. Sagemaker to Read encrytped data in S3
+Q. Sagemaker to Read encrypted data in S3
 - Notebook instance role to be associated with KMS Key.
-- Ensure s3 bukcet has SSE-KMS encryption
+- Ensure s3 bucket has SSE-KMS encryption

 ## Questions of Sagemaker